wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 	<http://django.readthedocs.org/en/latest/intro/tutorial03.html>
 -->

-X> ###Exercises
+X> ### Exercises
-X> Now that you've worked through this chapter, we've got several exercises X> for you to work through.
+X> Now that you've worked through this chapter, there are a number of exercises that you can work through to reinforce what you've learnt regarding Django and templating.
-X> After completing them, you'll be a Django Templating Pro.
 X>
-X> -   Update all the other templates to
-X>    extend from the `base.html` template.
-Follow the same process as we X>    demonstrated above.
-Once completed, your templates should all X>    inherit from `base.html`.
+X> - Update all other previously defined templates in the Rango app to extend from the new `base.html` template.
+Follow the same process as we demonstrated above.
+Once completed, your templates should all inherit from `base.html`.
-X> -  While you're at it, make sure you
-X>    remove the links from our `index.html` template.
-We don't need them X>    anymore!
-You can also remove the link to Rango's homepage within the X>    `about.html` template.
+X> - While you're at it, make sure you remove the links from our `index.html` template.
+We don't need them anymore!
+You can also remove the link to Rango's homepage within the `about.html` template.
 X> - Convert the restricted page to use a template.
-Call the template X>     `restricted.html`, and ensure that it too extends from our X>     `base.html` template.
+Call the template `restricted.html`, and ensure that it too extends from our `base.html` template.
-X> -   Remember to also change all the references to rango URLs to use the 'url' template tag.
+X> - Update all references to Rango URLs with the `url` template tag.

 T> ### Hints
+T> These hints will get you started on the above exercises if you're struggling.
+Good luck!
 T>
 T> - Start refactoring the `about.html` template first.
 T> - Update the `title_block` then the `body_block` in each template.
 T> - Have the development server running and check the page as you work on it.
+Don't change the whole page to find it doesn't work.
+Changing things incrementally and testing those changes as you go is a much safer solution.
-T> -  To reference the links to category pages you can use the following template code T> `<a href="{% url 'show_category' category.slug %}">{{ category.name }}</a>`.
+T> - To reference the links to category pages, you can use the following template code, paying particular attention to the Django template `{% url %}` command.

-W> ###Loading Staticfiles
+T>
+T> `<a href="{% url 'show_category' category.slug %}">{{ category.name }}</a>`

+W> ### Loading `staticfiles`
 W>
-W> Remember to add `{% load staticfiles %}` to the top of each template that W> makes use of static media.
+W> Remember to add `{% load staticfiles %}` to the top of **each template** that makes use of static media.
 If you don't, you'll get an error!
-Django W> template modules must be imported individually for each template that W> requires them.
+Django template modules must be imported individually for each template that requires them.
+If you've programmed before, this works somewhat differently from object orientated programming languages such as Java, where imports cascade down inheriting classes.

 <!-->
 ![A class diagram demonstrating how your templates should inherit from `base.html`.](../images/rango-template-inheritance.svg) -->

-##Cleaner Template Code
+## Cleaner Template Code
  Upon completion of these exercises, all of Rango's templates should inherit from `base.html`.
 Looking back at the contents of `base.html`, the `user` object - found within the context of a given Django